JaredHane98/Redis-Kubernetes-Operator/README.md

 Access the Prometheus and Grafana Dashboard at localhost:3000 and localhost:9090

-# Create an AWS IAM OIDC provider for your cluster
+# Create an AWS IAM OIDC provider for the cluster

 ```bash
 cluster_name=example-cluster